 9. Lack of maintenance

 If you don’t keep your vehicle well-maintained, it can be harder to control – and may break down unexpectedly.
 At least annually, you should have your vehicle inspected (and repaired if/when necessary).
+If you have trouble getting compensation for an injury that happened at work, you may want to contact this Fort Worth Workers Compensation Lawyer.

 Understanding Other Drivers